wurstscript/WurstScript/manual.md

 A constant value may be declared using the _let_ keyword.
 Variables are declared by using the _var_ keyword or writing the type of the variable before its name.

-	// declaring a constant - the type is inferred from the inital expression let x = 5
+	// declaring a constant - the type is inferred from the initial expression let x = 5
 	// declaring a variable
 	var y = 5